woocommerce/woocommerce-gateway-stripe/readme.txt

 4. Apple Pay and other Payment Request buttons can be used on the Product Page and Checkout for express checkout.

 == Changelog ==

+= 4.4.0 2020-05-21 =
+* Tweak - Remove support for WooCommerce versions lower than 3.0.
+* Tweak - Update plugin assets.
+* Tweak - Improve performance on order pay screen.
+* Tweak - Compress payment methods SVGs.
+* Add   - Support for custom payment request button.
+* Fix   - Prevent users from entering secret key in the public key field and stop it from showing if they did.
+* Fix   - Revert caching layer removal to speed up My Account subscriptions tab.
+* Fix   - Bug where source ID was not set resulting in an uncaught exception.
+* Fix   - Collecting level 3 data triggers a warning.
+* Fix   - Custom button class typo.
+* Fix   - Payment Request incorrect shipping option passed.
+* Fix   - Payment Requests, like Apple Pay, not initially showing correct quantity if used on Product Page.
+* Fix   - State abbreviation breaks Payment Request button.
+* Fix   - Stripe Payment Request button using incorrect Google Pay brand asset by adding a special branded button.
+* Fix   - Move docs and support links in the plugins list page.

 = 4.3.3 2020-04-08 =
 * Fix - Fix Payment Request issue when product attribute has quotes